flexera-public/ldap-group-sync/README.md

 **Reference:** [RightScale Docs - Enable OAuth](http://docs.rightscale.com/cm/dashboard/settings/account/enable_oauth)

 `IDP_HREF` : The href of the IdP associated with the users of the Groups.
-**Reference:** Can be retrieved by copying the link to edit your SSO: ht&#8203;tps://us-3.rightscale.com/global/enterprises/54321/edit_sso?identity_provider_id=**123** and grabbing the ID value at the end -or via the [RightScale Cloud Management API](http://reference.rightscale.com/api1.5/resources/ResourceIdentityProviders.html#index)
+**Reference:** Can be retrieved by copying the link to edit your SSO: ht&#8203;tps://us-3.rightscale.com/global/enterprises/54321/edit_sso?identity_provider_id=**123** and grabbing the ID value at the end, or via the [RightScale Cloud Management API](http://reference.rightscale.com/api1.5/resources/ResourceIdentityProviders.html#index)
 **Example:** /api/identity_providers/123

 `PURGE_USERS` : Set to 'true' to remove user affiliations from RightScale for users that are no longer members of an LDAP group.